vmoreno014/Blockchain/README.md

 [Khan Academy Course](https://www.khanacademy.org/economics-finance-domain/core-finance/money-and-banking#bitcoin)

 # Blockchain examples <a name="example"></a>
-### Hasher
+### Signer and hasher
-First of all, we need a method to get the hash digest in SHA-256 of any content from a file.
+First of all, we need to sign the files and also get the hash of a given file.
 ```python
 import hashlib